Bayesian Sparse Vector Autoregressive Switching Models with Application to Human Gesture Phase Segmentation: Simulation Studies

 We assumed the prior specifications detailed as above, where the prior scale of the double exponential (\LASSO) shrinkage prior in \HSMM-\LASSO-\NLP was estimated assuming zero sparsity.
-The \HSMM models are approximated using $\bm{b} = (15, 15, 15)$ which a posterior diagnostic (Figure \ref{fig:Simulation_Dwell}) indicated was big enough to imply negligible dwell approximation.
-For each model, our procedure was run for 5,000 iterations, 1,000 of which were discarded as burn-in.
+The \HSMM models are approximated using $\bm{b} = (15, 15, 15)$ which a posterior diagnostic (Figure A.3, Supplementary Material) indicated was big enough to imply negligible dwell approximation.
+For each Bayesian model, our procedure was run for 5,000 iterations, 1,000 of which were discarded as burn-in, while for \VARslide, the size of the sliding window was selected in such a way to maximize model selection performances averaged over the different states.

-Table \ref{Tab:SimResults} presents a summary of the results for the four models estimated to the simulated data, where we report log marginal likelihood, state accuracy (with most likely state sequence estimated through the Viterbi algorithm, \citealt{zucchini2017hidden}), state Brier score \citep{brier1950verification}, mean absolute error (MAE) of the \VAR coefficients (averaged across $P$ and $K$), and Brier score of the \VAR coefficients.
+Table \ref{Tab:SimResults} presents a summary of the results for the models (i)-(iv) models estimated to the simulated data, where we report log marginal likelihood, state accuracy (with most likely state sequence estimated through the Viterbi algorithm, \citealt{zucchini2017hidden}), state Brier score \citep{brier1950verification}, mean absolute error (MAE) of the \VAR coefficients (averaged across $P$ and $K$), and Brier score of the \VAR coefficients.
+For the frequentist competitor model (v), \VARslide, we report only accuracy (0.61) and MAE ($5.81 \times 10^{-1}$), as the other metrics cannot be computed.
 The \HSMM-$l_1$-\NLP achieves the highest marginal likelihood.
 However, somewhat surprisingly the simpler yet mispecified \HMM-$l_1$ model achieves a higher marginal likelihood than the more complex but correctly specified \HSMM-$l_1$.
 This is likely a result of considering a relatively short time series resulting in few state transitions and the relatively uninformative \LP placed on all $\rho^{\,j}$.
 In terms of state estimation, the most likely state estimated by the Viterbi algorithm for each model correctly identified the generating state sequence but the estimated state probabilities under the \HSMM models can be seen to capture the behaviour of the hidden states better by achieving a small Brier Score.
-For the \VAR parameter estimates, we see that conducting variable selection with the $l_1$-ball achieves a smaller posterior MAE than using a shrinkage prior and that the estimated inclusion probabilities were excellent according to their Brier Score.
+For the \VAR parameter estimates, we see that conducting variable selection with the $l_1$-ball achieves a smaller posterior MAE than using a shrinkage prior and that the estimated inclusion probabilities were excellent according to their Brier Score. \VARslide appears to be by far the worst, as illustrated by low accuracy and high MAE.
 Overall, the \HSMM-$l_1$-\NLP is the preferred model considering all the different metrics.